Juvenile Indigent Defense Delivery System

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Rhode Island statutes list no post-disposition proceedings at which youth have a right to counsel.
+Rhode Island statutes list no post-disposition proceedings at which youth have a right to counsel, but in practice, public defenders continue to represent clients at post-disposition reviews until the court relinquishes jurisdiction.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.